Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 # Baba Is You Pata Redux Mods

-Special thanks to JumboDS64 for initial LEAN implementation, lily for modloader and initial COPY/WITH/PERSIST/RESET implementation.
+Special thanks to lily for initial COPY/PERSIST/RESET implementation.

-To install: Copy modloader.lua until Baba Is You/Data/Lua folder.
-Copy the rest into the World folder that you wish to use this mod.
+To install: Copy everything in Lua and Sprites to the world folder you want to use this mod.
+Edit the world folder's world_data.txt.
+Add mods=1 under [general] (like it is for the one in this repository).

 **SLIP** - __Property__ Once per turn, objects standing on something SLIP will involuntarily move in the direction they're facing.
 If they did, voluntary movement (YOU, MOVE, COPY) is prevented that turn.